dgoffredo/compilation-metrics/README.md

 ## Dependencies
 Compilation Metrics is written in python.
-One goal of the project is to have as few dependencies as possible, so that it can be used as a drop-in replacement for the compiler in most build environments.
+One goal of the project is to have as few dependencies as possible, so that it can be used as a drop-in replacement for the compiler in most Unix-like build environments.

 Collecting statistics has the following dependencies:
 * unix/linux